More than likely due to the rise in computer recording, we are not seeing quite as many new self-contained hardware studios released as we once did.

 In our view, reverb is an essential element in any mix and the reverb in the DP-02 adds that vital sense of space that can 'glue' the tracks together.

 The emphasis is on the recording of quality audio rather than providing an all-in-one production workstation with drum and maybe bass programming - if you are looking for those facilities you will need to look elsewhere.

 However, if you have your own drum machine or are happy with a metronome, this machine could be a sound choice for easily knocking your ideas into shape or creating demos.

-Display hard to see; live audio from stereo mix input cannot be recorded to master track; no FX processing.
+Display hard to see; live audio from stereo mix input cannot be recorded to master track.

 All MusicRadar's reviews are by independent product specialists, who are not aligned to any gear manufacturer or retailer.
 Our experts also write for renowned magazines such as Guitarist, Total Guitar, Computer Music, Future Music and Rhythm.
 All are part of Future PLC, the biggest publisher of music making magazines in the world.